-BeginNovemberDevelop budget request with explicit2020recommendations for General Fundbudget enhancements, rooted in

-community-led process.
-Lean on

-existing practices like Arts Commission

-regranting, other departmental equity

-efforts (MOHCD, DYCF), and

-philanthropy sector coalition funding.
+Analyze total annual grantmaking to community benefit organizations in order to recommend a % of budget dedicated to community capacity and professional development.
+Develop budget request with explicit recommendations for General Fund budget enhancements, rooted in community-led process.
+Lean on existing practices like Arts Commission regranting, other departmental equity efforts (MOHCD, DYCF), and philanthropy sector coalition funding.
+Ongoing, in process